'Lakshya' actor Kushal Punjabi found hanging in Bandra home

 His parents went to his home in Alstic Building on St Andrews Road after he did not pick up his phone, he said.
 Punjabi is survived by his son Kian, parents, sisters and his wife from whom he was reportedly estranged.

 "He was found dead by his parents around 2 am on Friday.
 His parents reached his building after he did not pick up their calls.
 He left a one-and-a-half page suicide note..." senior police inspector from Bandra police station Vijay Lakshmi Hiremath said.
-The note said all his property should be divided between his parents, son and sisters, he said.
+The note said all his property should be divided between his parents, son, and sisters.

 On the basis of primary information, an Accidental Death Report (ADR) has been registered in the Bandra police station, officials said.
 His Twitter bio read, "actor, writer, director, biker, adventurer.
 Currently transiting planet earth".